Hartford and New Haven Railroad: Branches

 In total, four branches were built off of the main line by other companies, all of which were quickly acquired by the Hartford and New Haven after completion.
 The addition of these branches brought the Hartford and New Haven's total mileage to 79 miles (127 km).

 Middletown Railroad

 Middletown was initially planned to be directly served by the Hartford and New Haven, but was bypassed.
 In 1844, a number of residents of the city took the matter into their own hands by forming the Middletown Railroad, which in 1848 built a 9 mile (14 km) long railroad line between Middletown and the Hartford and New Haven main line at Berlin.
 The Middletown Railroad was purchased by the Hartford and New Haven in 1850.

 An extension of the Middletown Railroad, appropriately named the Middletown Extension Railroad, was chartered in 1857 to connect Middletown and the Connecticut River.
 The railroad was built in 1860, and merged into the Hartford and New Haven in 1861.

+The Middletown Railroad was abandoned between Berlin and East Berlin in 1940, and from East Berlin to the outskirts of Middletown in 1961.
+Half a mile in Berlin and a mile in Middletown have remained in service for local industries.